 \section{Observations and data reduction}

-The \textit{Imaging X-ray Polarimetry Explorer} observatory (\ixpe; \citealt{Weisskopf2022}) carries three identical detector units (DUs), each equipped with a Gas Pixel Detector \citep{Baldini2021,Soffitta2021}. \ixpe observed \src from 16 to 21 October 2025 (ObsID: 04251201) for a total exposure of about 194~ks per DU.
+The \ixpe observatory (\citealt{Weisskopf2022}) carries three identical detector units (DUs), each equipped with a gas pixel detector \citep{Baldini2021,Soffitta2021}.
+Observations with the \ixpe covered \src from 16 to 21 October 2025 (ObsID 04251201), for a total exposure of about 194~ks per DU.
 During this observation, data from DU2 were unavailable due to pixel failures that occurred in April 2025, so the analysis relied solely on photons detected by DU1 and DU3.

-Spectral and polarimetric products were extracted using the \texttt{ixpestartx}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/contributed/ixpestartx.html}} task, which employs the standard HEASoft v6.36 together with the most recent \ixpe calibration files (CALDB v.20250225).
+We extracted spectral and polarimetric products using the \texttt{ixpestartx}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/contributed/ixpestartx.html}} task, which uses the standard HEASoft v6.36 together with the most recent \ixpe calibration files (CALDB v.20250225).
 We adopted a circular extraction region of 80\arcsec\ radius centered on the source (R.A. = $19^\mathrm{h}55^\mathrm{m}42^\mathrm{s}$, Dec. = $+32\degr05\arcmin49\arcsec$).
-No background subtraction was applied and the unweighted approach was used in the polarimetric analysis.
-In all event files, we rejected events with non-zero status column, thereby removing events flagged as instrumental background or otherwise problematic.
+We tested weighted analysis and background subtraction using different annular regions centered on the source and found no significant improvement in the polarization constraints.
+We therefore adopted an unweighted analysis without background subtraction.
+In all event files, we rejected events with a nonzero status column, thereby removing events flagged as instrumental background or otherwise problematic.

-The polarization degree (PD) and polarization angle (PA) parameters were obtained using two complementary approaches: (1) a model-independent analysis with the \texttt{ixpepolarization} tool in HEASoft \citep[see also][]{Kislat2015}, and (2) spectro-polarimetric fitting with \texttt{xspec}.